Movie RulesРусская версия

 - Only play the game in monochrome GB mode if the game does not support either GBC or SGB.

 It is worth mentioning that there is at least one GBC game, Shantae, that recognizes whether it is running on a GBA, and utilizes GBA's hardware features if available.
-Utilizing this feature is currently only available with recent revisions of lsnes, and thus does not work at all for either VBA-RR or Bizhawk.
+Utilizing this feature is currently only available with recent revisions of lsnes and Bizhawk, and thus does not work at all with VBA-RR.

 The default options that appear when starting a recording should reflect the best choices for the currently running game, so think twice before changing them.